Bath Dynamical Decoupling with a Quantum Channel: Mathematical Preliminaries

 \subsection{Recap of the Standard Unitary System Dynamical Decoupling}

-For completeness and to compare our bath dynamical decoupling framework with existing methods, we here recapitulate the standard system dynamical decoupling.
+For completeness and to compare our bath DD framework with existing methods, we here recapitulate the standard system DD\@.
 This method works by frequently kicking the system $\mathscr{H}_1$ with cycles of unitary rotations~\cite{Viola1999, Viola1999a, Viola2003, Khodjasteh2005}\@.
 To mathematically describe this technique, consider a set $\mathscr{V}=\{V_i\}_{i=1}^M$ of unitary operators $V_i\in\mathcal{B}(\mathscr{H})$.
 This set of size $\vert\mathscr{V}\vert=M$ is called the \emph{decoupling set}\@.
 The operations with $V_i$ are called \emph{decoupling operations} or \emph{unitary kicks} and have the form $V_i=v_i\otimes\mathbb{1}_2$, where $v_i\in\mathcal{B}(\mathscr{H}_1)$ are unitary operators on $\mathscr{H}_1$.
 This particular form of $V_i$ incorporates the usual premise that we can only control the system but not the bath.
 Furthermore, we require

 which is sometimes referred to as \emph{decoupling condition}\@.
 Condition~\eqref{eq:decoupling_condition} requires $\mathscr{V}$ to be a \emph{unitary 1-design}~\cite{Roy2009, Mele2023}\@.
 Notice that the channel constructed in Eq.~\eqref{eq:decoupling_condition} by averaging over the set $\mathscr{V}$ is the \emph{completely depolarizing channel} $\mathcal{P}^{\mathbb{1}/d_1}=\tr({}\bullet{})\mathbb{1}_1/d_1$ acting on $\mathcal{B}(\mathscr{H}_1)$.
 It is an orthogonal projection satisfying $(\mathcal{P}^{\mathbb{1}/d_1})^2=(\mathcal{P}^{\mathbb{1}/d_1})^\dagger=\mathcal{P}^{\mathbb{1}/d_1}$.
 In the language of designs, this operator is referred to as \emph{twirl} over the unitary 1-design $\mathscr{V}$, see e.g.~Ref.~\cite{Conrad2021}\@.